 4. Use the =E10+$C10/1000000000 formula to create a unique list!

-5. To get the proper value in a range, you can use the CHOOSE function together with the LARGE and SMALL functions.
+5. To get the proper value in a range, you can use the CHOOSE function and the LARGE and SMALL functions.

 The LARGE function retrieves numeric values based on their position in a list when sorted by value.
-The SMALL function retrieves numeric values based on their place in a list when sorted by value.
+WHEN SORTED BY VALUE, the SMALL function retrieves numeric values based on their place in a list.

 6. To get the position of an item in an array, apply the MATCH function.